-- 4. Establish and implement protocols describing: - When the physical presence of a supervising physician is required How PGY-1 residents are determined to have met a level of competence sufficient to progress to direct telecommunication supervision and/or indirect supervision. - 5.
-Ensure that faculty supervision assignments are of sufficient duration to assess the knowledge and skills of each resident and to delegate to the resident the appropriate level of patient care authority and responsibility. - 6.
-Establish written policies describing trainee roles and responsibilities at each level of training for their residency programs. - 7.
-Establish written policies on how residents are determined to have met a level of competence in specific procedures sufficient to perform that procedure in the absence of direct supervision.
-(See Section V.) - 8.
-Ensure that these policies are in compliance with requirements of the ACGME, GMEC, the Joint Commission, CMS and the by-laws of affiliated hospitals, and are reviewed at least annually. - 9.
+- 6. Assign, with faculty members, the privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident. - 7.
+Establish and implement protocols describing: - When the physical presence of a supervising physician is required - How PGY-1 residents are determined to have met a level of competence sufficient to progress to direct telecommunication supervision and/or indirect supervision. - Circumstances and events which residents must communicate with the supervising faculty member(s). - 8.
+Ensure that faculty supervision assignments are of sufficient duration to assess the knowledge and skills of each resident and to delegate to the resident the appropriate level of patient care authority and responsibility. - 9.
+Establish written policies describing trainee roles and responsibilities at each level of training for their residency programs, including senior residents or fellows serving in a supervisory role to junior residents. - 10.
+Establish written policies on how residents are determined to have met a level of competence in specific procedures sufficient to perform that procedure with indirect supervision.
+(See Section V.) - 11.
+Ensure that these policies are compliant with requirements of the ACGME, GMEC, the Joint Commission, CMS and the bylaws of affiliated hospitals, and are reviewed at least annually. - 12.
 Establish a written program-specific supervision policy consistent with this institutional policy and the respective ACGME Common and specialty/subspecialty-specific Program Requirements.
-(See Appendix A) - 10.
-Review annually the program supervision policy to ensure that it is in compliance with accrediting agency standards for both graduate medical education and for all training sites. - 11.
-Ensure that all attending physicians (whether full time or community faculty) are educated annually regarding appropriate supervision standard requirements, physical or telecommunication presence requirements and documentation requirements. - 12.
-Ensure that residents/fellows can report inadequate supervision in a protected manner that is free of reprisal.
+(See Appendix A) - 13.
+Review annually the program supervision policy to ensure that it is in compliance with accrediting agency standards for both graduate medical education and for all training sites. - 14.
+Ensure that all attending physicians (whether full time or community faculty) are educated annually regarding appropriate supervision standard requirements, physical or telecommunication presence requirements and documentation requirements. - 15.
+Ensure that all attending physicians (whether full time or community faculty) are educatedion annually regarding the teaching expectations of supervising faculty.

-13. Establish written policies describing the program requirements for promotion to the next level of training and evaluate each residents abilities based on specific criteria, guided by Milestones.
+- 17. Ensure that residents/fellows can report inadequate supervision in a protected manner that is free of reprisal. - 18.
+Establish written policies describing the program requirements for promotion to the next level of training and evaluate each resident's abilities based on specific criteria, guided by Milestones.
 The program director, with input from the program's Clinical Competency Committee, will determine at least annually whether each resident has progressed satisfactorily to advance to the next level of training and/or demonstrated the skills necessary to supervise junior residents.